tjthings/bac-extra-settings/README.md

 1) Download the source code from releases and unzip
 2) Change what config settings you want to change in the settings.json file
 3) Run make.py (python3 is required)
-4) COPY (not move or cut, in case you want to adjust settings again) the BAC-Settings folder into your world's datapack folder
+4) COPY (not move or cut, in case you want to adjust settings again) the BAC-Extra folder into your world's datapack folder

 scoreboard: true or false, whether to display the basic advancement scoreboard on the sidebar, becomes team scoreboard in team co-op hardcore / terralith: true or false, runs the install functions for